 Campsite: Bondo State Forest

-Essential Equipment for Bikepacking
+Essential Gear for Bikepacking

 The most important thing to remember here is that expensive equipment is not essential!
 In fact, with some crafty Gumtree purchasing and some cheeky borrowings from friends, you could get everything you need for a bikepacking weekend for less than $100.